masoodbinmohammad/whatsapp-chatbot/README.md

 ## Whatsapp-chatbot

-A simple whatsapp chatbot application using twilio APIs.
+A simple whatsapp chatbot application using natural language processing and twilio.

 ## Dependencies